 United World Schools

-This year Coopersale Hall will be making the future brighter by helping to build a United World School in Cambodia.
+This year Coopersale Hall have been making the future brighter by helping to build a United World School in Cambodia.
 Along with forty other ISA schools, including fellow Oak-Tree Schools, Coopersale Hall has pledged to raise funds to set up the first school in the remote community of Pong Tek which will have a transformational impact on the whole community.

 Everyone in the village of Pong Tek is currently involved in subsistence agriculture with very few other opportunities available without a basic education.
 There are over 1000 people living in the village and only around 5% can currently read or write.
 The ISA-UWS School will be a first for the community and will instantly provide a life changing opportunity for over 230 out-of-school children.
-UWS have informed the school that the pledges made so far have meant they can move forward with the construction: they have finished the school frame and the first of four classrooms.
-As the pictures below show, they have also purchased a set of desks and are running informal classes for the whole community.
+UWS have informed the school that the pledges made so far have meant they can continue moving forward with the construction.
+As the pictures below show, they have already made a lot of progress.

 Some chosen charities over recent years have been:

 - WE Day